shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 # Installation and basic usage

-`OnlinePortfolioSelection` package can be installed using the Julia package manager by entering the following commands in the Julia REPL:
+The `OnlinePortfolioSelection` package can be installed using the Julia package manager by entering the following commands in the Julia REPL:

 ```julia
 julia> using Pkg